 Date Of Auditions

-Auditions will take place on Friday 23rd March 2018, and all applicants are expected to be able to attend a live audition on the Audition day.
-The date will be announced in January and we will inform applicants if they have been shortlisted for audition by Friday 9th March 2018.
+All applicants are expected to be able to attend a live audition on the Audition day.
+The date will be announced in January and we will inform applicants if they have been shortlisted for audition by March.

 Q. I currently live in London but I am not a UK citizen.
 Will obtaining a Junior Fellowship entitle me to remain in the UK?

 A. Due to recent changes made by UK Visas and Immigration, holding a Junior Fellowship sadly does not entitle you to apply for a visa.
 As such, gaining a Junior Fellowship will have no influence on your ability to extend your current visa.